-The 7th Trailblazers Baden-Powell Service Association (BPSA) is one of three BPSA groups currently operating in the Austin area.
+The 7th Trailblazers Outdoor Service Guides (OSG), is one of three OSG groups currently operating in the Austin area.
 We were founded in 2014 by parents who were looking for community-oriented and inclusive Scouting adventures for their families.

-We are located on the North side of Austin (Parmer/MoPac).
-We meet almost every Sunday afternoon during the school year (see our calendar for meeting times/dates).
+We are located on the North side of Austin (Parmer/MoPac) and generally meet every other Sunday afternoon during the school year (see our calendar for meeting times/dates).
 We are a group open to anyone who wishes to enjoy scouting.
 We are currently accepting scouts grades K – 12 and adult leaders 18 years of age or older.

-The BPSA program is completely volunteer run and focused on keeping the cost-barrier to participate in Scouting low for all families and participants.
+The OSG program is completely volunteer run and focused on keeping the cost-barrier to participate in Scouting low for all families and participants.
 There is no full-time or part-time paid staff.

 Additional information (pdf)